Find Renewable Energy in Muskoka. A collection of resources in, and serving, the Muskoka region. – here

 Steady Path: How a transition to a fossil fuel-free Canada is within reach for workers and communities:

-Investigates the actual state of labour and employment in Canada’s fossil fuel industry.
+This brief investigates the actual state of labour and employment in Canada’s fossil fuel industry.
 It delves into some of the dimensions of a planned and fair employment transition away from fossil fuels, explains why that transition is manageable, and lays down a roadmap of principles that should be followed.
-Read/download printable PDF here (or click image above) (20 pages).

 FEBRUARY 10, 2021 – the Energy Mix